MicrosoftDocs/entra-docs/docs/identity/domain-services/deploy-azure-app-proxy.md

    * If Internet Explorer Enhanced Security Configuration is turned on for the VM where you install the connector, the registration screen might be blocked.
 To allow access, follow the instructions in the error message, or turn off Internet Explorer Enhanced Security during the install process.
    * If connector registration fails, see [Troubleshoot Application Proxy](/azure/active-directory/app-proxy/application-proxy-troubleshoot).
 1. At the end of the setup, a note is shown for environments with an outbound proxy.
-To configure the Microsoft Entra private network connector to work through the outbound proxy, run the provided script, such as `C:\Program Files\Microsoft AAD App Proxy connector\ConfigureOutBoundProxy.ps1`.
+To configure the Microsoft Entra private network connector to work through the outbound proxy, run the provided script, such as `C:\Program Files\Microsoft Entra private network connector\ConfigureOutBoundProxy.ps1`.
 1. On the Application proxy page in the Microsoft Entra admin center, the new connector is listed with a status of *Active*, as shown in the following example:

     ![The new Microsoft Entra private network connector shown as active in the Microsoft Entra admin center](./media/app-proxy/connected-app-proxy.png)